AdobeDocs/commerce-merchant-services.en/help/live-search/storefront-popover.md

 ## Styling [!DNL Popover] example

-You can customize the look and feel of the [!DNL Popover] widget to match your site.
+You can customize the look and feel of the [!DNL Popover] widget to match your company's style and branding guidelines.

 The [!DNL storefront popover] always displays the product `name` and `price`, and the selection of fields is not configurable.
 However, [!DNL popover] elements can be styled using [CSS](https://developer.adobe.com/commerce/frontend-core/guide/css/) classes.
 For example, the following declarations change the background color of the [!DNL popover] container and footer.